Header image courtesy of Wong Wai Ping (Discover Hong Kong)

 There are many things that we love about Hong Kong, one of which, is all the great holidays and festivals we get to enjoy all year round.
 Not only do we celebrate major Western holidays such as Easter, Halloween, and of course, Christmas, but we also get to go all out when it comes to traditional Chinese festivals!
 From an old folktale about a pair of star-crossed lovers to a festival that will have you scrambling for some tasty buns, here is everything you need to know about all the biggest traditional Chinese festivals in Hong Kong.

 You know it’s Chinese New Year when everywhere you look is covered in red and gold decorations.
 Celebrating the first day of the year in the traditional Lunar calendar, the holiday usually takes place between late January and mid-February.
 Bringing city dwellers a burst of festivities such as dragon dancing, fireworks, flower markets, and an unmissable night parade, this festival is by far one of the most loved traditions in Hong Kong—and it’s not just because of all the public holidays!
+Read all about the do's and don'ts during this auspicious time.

 When: 12 to 15 February 2021